migueled/SQL/notesSQL.md

 | MIN | does not include null values |
 | AVG | does not include null values |
 | SUM | does not incclude null values, only numeric column |

+* ORDER BY to sort results sets
+* SET function to roll-up or slice
+* GROUP BY to create subsets
+* HAVING to restrict GROUP BY